bobgubko/mjml-social-xt/README.md

 ## mjml-social-xt

-Fork of mj-social with a few additional features.
+Fork of mj-social component with a few additional features.

 New attributes: